 Victoria Island, located right between Nunavut and the Northwest Territories of Canada, holds a few records under its name.
-It is the eighth largest island in the world — larger than Great Britain — and the second largest island in Canada.
-The other record it holds took countless hours of exhausting work from a world-renowned nerd to discover.
+It’s the eighth largest island in the world (larger than Great Britain) and the second largest island in Canada.
+But its size isn’t what makes this place so special.

 Amazingly, a third order inception is not in itself unique; a third order island is also found inside the crater lake of Taal Volcano Island in the Philippines, for example.
 But at four acres, the third order island in Canada is much larger than that of the Philippines, and possibly the largest in the world.